Folaste/ProjectEuler/README.md

 # ProjectEuler
-My solutions to solve Project Euler problems
+My solutions to solve Project Euler problems. <a href=www.projecteuler.net>Project Euler Site</a>

 All files ending in .txt are files to help solve the problem and are named the same way: <problem_number>_<given_file>.txt